|

 wasn't capable of rebuilding that pier to its current standard.
 So I

-before placing any stone permanently –
+before placing any of the stones permanently –

 and only go ahead when I was satisfied it would be aesthetically